FinlayDaG33k/BustaBot/README.md

 # BustaBot
 My Bustabit script that works together with a custom Telegram bot :)
 Right now, it only shows the profit, but more features coming up!
+Want to make a commit to the repository?
+Great!
+But please use the `dev` branch for that :)

 #Todo
 - [ ] Notify the user when a loss-streak happened